soo-park/organza/README.md

 ### Data model

-The model for this project is built to accomodate company with subsidiaries that share certain properties, employees working for multiple subsidiaries at the same point of time, and many other many-to-many relationships.
+The model for this project is built to accommodate company with subsidiaries that share certain properties, employees working for multiple subsidiaries at the same point of time, and many other many-to-many relationships.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/db_v010.png?raw=true "Optional Title")